SeedlingsBabylab/pyclan/README.md

 # It will leave out machine generated comments
 all_user_comments = clan_file.get_user_comments()

-# get a specific conversation block by index
+# get a single specific conversation block by index
 block_33 = clan_file.get_block(33)

-# get a group of convo blocks by specific index
+# get a group of blocks by specific index
 blocks_5_19_12_and_45 = clan_file.get_blocks(select=[5, 19, 12, 45])

 # get a range of blocks